When I first started managing my own money, I did everything manually.

 The business has two components: a free personal finance aggregation tool and a paid advisory service.
 This review will look only at the aggregation tool side as I haven't used the paid advisory service.

 Located in California, it was founded by Rob Foregger, Bill Harris, and Louis Gasparini.
-Bill Harris is the CEO of Personal Capital and was formerly CEO of Intuit, Paypal, and several other financial services and security companies.
+Bill Harris was the CEO of Persona Capital and was formerly CEO of Intuit, Paypal, and several other financial services and security companies.

 The Sign Up Process